QubesOS/qubes-doc/OutOfmemory.md

 sudo yum clean all
 ```

-1. Delete .img files of a less important VM (that will be lost), that can be found in
+1. Delete .img files of a less important VM, that can be found in

 /var/lib/qubes/appvms/.
 Then, when the system is working again, cleanup the rest with: